certuna/Applescripts-for-Music/README.md

 4. When you open Apple Music, there's now a scripts dropdown menu in the top menu bar between `Window` and `Help`

 ### How it works in practice:
-Select the file you want to see, select the script from the drop-down menu.
+Select the file you want to inspect, select the script from the drop-down menu.